The Walled Garden

 The Team Behind the Project

-Head Gardener Dene Wood and team of ten gardeners, supported by a team of volunteers, will take forward the next stage of the restoration project for the 18th century walled garden.
+Led by Mark Morrell, Holkham’s Head Gardener and team of eight gardeners, supported by a team of volunteers, will take forward the next stage of the restoration project for the 18th century walled garden.
 Work started in November 2018 on adding to and improving the 6-acre site.

-Phase one will include a big investment into the project with the main costs contributing towards creating the new space between the glasshouse and the walled garden.
-Year one plans are expected to be implemented by the opening of the 2019 visitor season in April.
-The team will also work on box hedging, laying an irrigation system, as well as planting ornamental prunus varieties (plums) and autumn and spring flowers.
-It is hoped that work will start on the Thomas Messenger glasshouse.
-A focus will be on propagating to ensure and encourage regrowth year-on-year
+Phase one, which is now complete, saw a big investment into the project with the main costs contributing towards creating the new space between the glasshouse and the walled garden.
+Year one plans were implemented by the opening of the 2019 visitor season in April.
+The team worked on box hedging, laying an irrigation system, as well as planting ornamental prunus varieties (plums) and autumn and spring flowers.
+Work was started on the Thomas Messenger glasshouse.
+There was a strong focus on propagating to ensure and encourage regrowth year-on-year.

-Topiary will be introduced into the existing cut flower room to add aesthetical value.
+Topiary has been introduced into the existing cutting garden to add aesthetical value.